AlibabaCloudDocs/ros/intl.en-US/Resource Types/ROS/ALIYUN::ROS::Stack.md

 ## Examples

--   The following code provides an example on how to create a VPC, a vSwitch, and a security group in a nested stack and save the output results to the oss://ros/template/vpc.txt directory:
+-   The following code provides an example on how to create a virtual private cloud \(VPC\), a vSwitch, and a security group in a nested stack and save the output results to the oss://ros/template/vpc.txt directory:

     ```
     {